pdjr-signalk-plugins/ais-reporter/README.md

 ## Plugin configuration

-It is easier to discuss plugin configuration by considering the format of the plugin configuration JSON file.
+This section discusses plugin configuration by considering the format of the plugin's JSON configuration file.
-Once you understand the JSON structure, you should be able to navigate the plugin's configuration interface in the Signal K dashboard.
+Once you understand the JSON structure, you should be able to manage the plugin's configuration using Signal K's dashboard interface.

 ### A minimal configuration